This is not shown

 COMING SOON

-The UPP is a community-owned cinema and Oxford’s only independent cinema.
-We show an eclectic mix of independent, mainstream, international, and classic films all in our cosy single-screen auditorium.
+The Ultimate Picture Palace is Oxford’s only independent cinema.
+Founded in 1911 and community-owned since 2022, we show a mix of independent, international, and classic films all in our cosy single-screen auditorium.
 Find us on the Cowley Road in East Oxford.

 What's on